 Why did we spend all this time on this?

-- So how do we do better? - Surprisingly often, you can look to the literature to see if there's support for your folk theory! - There's a lot of research already out there - And when there's no research out there already? - By the end of this class, you'll have the tools you need to design and execute the research yourself!
+So how do we do better?

+- your folk theory! - There's a lot of research already out there - And when there's no research out there already? - execute the research yourself!